techguy682/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Belt Orientation](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-arrows-scaled.jpg){: width="400"}

-* The corner bottoms go on the leg locks as shown, Pay attention to how the belt slider slots are oriented.
+* The Corner Bottoms go on the Leg Locks as shown.
+Pay attention to how the belt slider slots are oriented.
 They point towards each other on the outside of the build area.
 * This picture is taken with the 0,0 (home) corner in the bottom nearest left.
 The corners should be as shown.

 ![!Assemble](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-scaled.jpg){: width="400"}

-* Get the screws started to hold the leg locks and corner bottoms together.
+* Get the screws started to hold the Leg Locks and Corner Bottoms together.
 * Leave them loose, just tight enough to make the screw head clear the rail.

 ![!Add Y rails](https://www.v1engineering.com/wp-content/uploads/2020/06/rails-1-scaled.jpg){: width="400"}